Ahamedthaiyub/Ahamedthaiyub/README.md

 ### Who am I ? 🤔

-**I AM DWARAKAN, A GREAT LEADER AND A REPRESENTATIVE OF MY BATCH.
-I AM A DEDICATED ELECTRICAL ENGINEER AND LEARNING A BUNCH OF USEFUL AND EFFICIENT CODING.
+**I AM AHAMED THAIYUB A, A GREAT LEADER .
+I AM A DEDICATED COMPUTER SCIENCE AND ENGINEERING AND LEARNING A BUNCH OF USEFUL AND EFFICIENT CODING.
 I PASSIONATE ON LEADING PROJECTS.
 I DEDICATE SKILLS THAT I HAVE GAINED TO DO A PROJECT.**

 ### 👨‍💻 I write my codes in